Profession, trade or occupation

 Decriminalising sex work

-Sex work was decriminalised on 10 May 2022.
+The first stage of sex work decriminalisation began on 10 May 2022.
 This means that consensual sex work is legal in most locations across Victoria.
 Criminal offences no longer apply to street-based sex work in most places.

 A new attribute was also added to the Equal Opportunity Act 2010.
 The ‘profession, trade or occupation’ attribute ensures sex workers cannot be discriminated against because of their work.